OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 ## Installation
 The things you'll need are a terminal bridge, terminal glasses, an adapter and either a data card or a data block.
 Connect an adapter to a computer, place a bridge next to a adapter.
 Insert your data card into a computer if you've crafted it, or connect your data block to a computer.
 Now type `edit /etc/chat.json` and configure this program as you wish.
-You'll probably want to at least change a list of admins to be able to stop the chat.
+You'll probably want to change a list of admins to be able to stop the chat.
 When you're finally done, simply run `opg-chat`.

 ## Basic usage